How to Share Data Products from Snowflake to Google BigQuery

 • Automatic integration with frontend.

-• Fast and easy to set up, no deep AWS knowledge required.
+• Fast and easy to set up, no deep cloud or data storage knowledge required.

 • Less flexibility for custom architecture.